 I had one of these for films.
 I quite enjoyed writing it and needed a project, so I am hence forth going to bang on about my favourite TV shows for a bit.
 It's split fairly evenly between British and American shows with a few Australian ones thrown in for good measure.
 Happy Reading and I hope you find a few good suggestions within.
 No spoilers in any of the write ups btw.

 Update: Finished!
 After writing it on and off for about a year, the list is finally complete.
 Stands at about 5,000 words.
 I'd appreciate any feedback or comments on what I should watch next.
 Happy Reading!

 (1999 TV Series)

-New Jersey mob boss, Tony Soprano, deals with personal and professional issues in his home and business life.
+New Jersey mob boss, Tony Soprano, deals with personal and professional issues in his home and business life, which affects his metal state and ends up seeking professional psychiatric counseling.
 (55 mins.)

 “ As the most boring man at the party will inform you, there is basically three 'best ever' TV show contenders.
 These are 'The Sopranos', 'Breaking Bad' and 'The Wire'.
 The placements of these three shows on lists like this usually change depending on which kind of nerd is writing the list and are generally irrelevant, such as they are here.

 Speaking as a nerd who has seen all three, I think 'The Sopranos' is probably the best.
 But I only think that this week and will probably have another massive pointless internal argument very soon and decide that 'The Wire had more substance' or 'Breaking Bad' is tighter etc, etc, *beep* white people, etc.